dafny-lang/dafny/docs/HowToFAQ/Errors-CommandLine.md

 This message is not an error.
 Rather it is the expected output of the `dafny format` command when `--check` is used: it states that the named input file is not formatted according to Dafny style.
 You can use `--print` to see the output.
-Also for an input file `test.dfy, the command `dafny format --print test.dfy | diff test.dfy -` provides a diff between the original and the formatted files (without making any changes).
+Also for an input file `test.dfy`, the command `dafny format --print test.dfy | diff test.dfy -` provides a diff between the original and the formatted files (without making any changes).